HamzehJaafar/MovieRecommender/readme.md

+# Movie Recommender

 Project is completed using NodeJS, HTML, and JavaScript.

 # Files: